-people are currently registered to participate in the 2012 ShakeOut Drill.
+people are currently registered to participate in this year's Great SouthEast ShakeOut Drill.

 Virginia and much of the East Coast experienced a widely-felt earthquake at 1:51 p.m. eastern daylight time on Tuesday, August 23, 2011.
 According to the U.S. Geological Survey, the epicenter of the quake was located near Cuckoo, in Louisa County.
 With a magnitude of 5.8, this is the largest Virginia earthquake recorded by seismometers.
 More than 80 aftershocks have been reported by the USGS and the area is currently being monitored by geophysicists from several leading science institutions.